 CASE: More efficient recycling with the circular economy model

 The appropriate sorting and recycling of waste is a natural part of Empower’s operations.
-For instance, all Connectivity sites collect construction waste generated on their construction sites and ensure, on behalf of our customer Telia, that waste is processed appropriately.
+For instance, all sites of Connectivity business collect construction waste generated on their construction sites and ensure, on behalf of our customer Telia, that waste is processed appropriately.
 The waste is delivered to Kuusakoski for recycling.
 Kuusakoski unloads the waste and waste volumes are reported by category to Empower and Telia.

 The purpose of sorting is to increase waste recovery and reduce the negative environmental and health effects that would result if waste was disposed of inappropriately.
 Waste collected from the field and delivered to Kuusakoski includes waste electrical and electronic equipment (WEEE), metals, wood materials, construction and cable waste and industrial batteries.